Your beneficiaries can enjoy years of tax-free growth and income

-Like proceeds from a traditional retirement account or a life insurance policy payout, the amount of money that you inherit from a loved one’s Roth IRA does not have to go through probate.
-This can speed up the process of disbursing the funds to your loved ones who may need the money instead of tying up the distribution in probate court.
-Mutual fund companies and other financial institutions that host Roth IRA accounts for investors typically require account holders to designate beneficiaries of their accounts using specific beneficiary designation forms.
+Like proceeds from a traditional retirement account or a life insurance policy payout, the amount of money you inherit from a loved one’s Roth IRA doesn’t have to go through probate.
+This speeds up the process of disbursing funds to your loved ones, instead of tying it up in probate.

 Roth IRA Proceeds Are Not Taxed

 Most investors know that the largest benefit of a Roth IRA is that you can withdraw contributions and earnings tax-free in retirement.
 The same is true if you inherit a Roth IRA as a beneficiary.

 The money from a Roth IRA passes directly to your beneficiaries.
 And they receive the funds, just as you would have in retirement, tax-free.
 Roth IRAs can help you leave a legacy to your heirs with the proper estate planning.
 Get started and open a Roth IRA today.